-- A. Take the frame (4) and slip the double bolt clamp or quick release and collar (3) (dependent on model) over the frame.
-The slot in the frame should line up with the slot in the clamp.
-This is the back of your unicycle. - B. Insert the Seatpost (2) into the frame (4) and tighten up the clamp.
-Alternate tightening the top and bottom bolts until tight.
-If you have a quick release set it by holding the lever open then tighten the thumb screw on the opposite side until it is just finger tight.
+- A. Take the frame (4) and slip the quick release and collar (3) over the frame.
+The slot in the frame should line up with the slot in the clamp this is the back of your unicycle.
+The quick release clamp lever should be on the right hand side. - B. Insert the seat and seatpost (2) into the frame (4).
+Set the quick-release by holding the lever open then tighten the thumb screw on the opposite side until it is just finger tight.
 Then close the quick-release lever to lock the seatpost in position.
 Repeat process until the correct tension is found.
 If it is too tight it will damage the bolt, if it is too slack it will not hold the seatpost securely. - C. Fit the wheel (5) into the frame; be sure you have the right hand crank (6) on the right hand side of the unicycle when it is facing forward - D. Fix using the bolts, washers and nuts (see diagram).
 The bolt should sit flush with the frame with the tag under the bolt head sitting within the slot on the frame.
 Tighten with a 10mm wrench.
 Do not over tighten, the wheel should spin easily, if it does not, loosen the bolts slightly.
-Bearing caps do not touch when assembling the unicycle. - E. Fit the pedals (7) onto their correct cranks (6) by matching the letter on the cranks with those on the pedals.
+The bearing caps do not touch when assembling the unicycle. - E. Fit the pedals (7) onto their correct cranks (6) by matching the letter on the cranks with those on the pedals.
 Tighten firmly using your 15mm wrench (the left hand crank has a reverse thread). - F. Use the valve on the tube to check that the tire is pumped up to the appropriate pressure.
 Tire pressure depends on personal preference.
 In general, tire pressures for freestyle or road riding should be very firm, while tire pressures for Muni and trials are somewhat lower.
 Experiment with this until you find a tire pressure that you like. - G. Now set the seat at the right height.
 When sitting on the unicycle, with the your heal on the pedal your leg should be straight.
 If you cannot get your seat low enough you will need to shorten the seatpost (2).
 This is best done with a pipe cutter, but you can use a hacksaw and file.
 Remove as little as is needed.
 Always have at least 2 inches of the seatpost in the frame.